Secret Square (album)

-Secret Square is the eponymous album by Secret Square.
+Secret Square is an album by Secret Square.
 A lo-fi album with songs written by Hilarie Sidney and Lisa Janssen, it consists of seven original songs and four demos.
 The release went largely unnoticed.
 Sidney herself states "not a lot of people have" heard it.
 The album and the previously released single remain cult collector's items among Elephant 6 fans.
 Jim McIntyre of Von Hemmling provides bass for "Light of the Sun".